SkygearIO/features/features/64-chat-offline-cache/api.md

 #### Common cache logic

 The cache logic needs to implement the interface of the API that support cacheCallback or update the cache.

+For security reason, the cache should live with a user session only.
+When a user logout, the cache should be erased.

 interface for converation list